 Swap agreements and similar transactions can be individually negotiated and structured to include exposure to a variety of different types of investments or market factors.
-Depending on their structures, such transactions may increase or decrease a Fixed Income Fund's exposure to long-or short-term interest rates (in the United States or abroad), foreign currency values, mortgage securities, mortgage rates, corporate borrowing rates, or other factors such as security prices, inflation rates or the volatility of an index or one or more securities.
-For example, if a Fixed Income Fund enters into a swap agreement only to exchange payments in U.S. dollars for payments in a non-U.S. currency, the swap agreement would tend to decrease the Fixed Income Fund's exposure to U.S. interest rates and increase its exposure to that non-U.S. currency and interest rates.
-The value of a Fixed Income Fund's swap positions would increase or decrease depending on the changes in value of the underlying rates, currency values, volatility or other indices or measures.
+Depending on their structures, such transactions may increase or decrease a Fund's exposure to long-or short-term interest rates (in the United States or abroad), foreign currency values, mortgage securities, mortgage rates, corporate borrowing rates, or other factors such as security prices, inflation rates or the volatility of an index or one or more securities.
+For example, if a Fund enters into a swap agreement only to exchange payments in U.S. dollars for payments in a non-U.S. currency, the swap agreement would tend to decrease a Fund's exposure to U.S. interest rates and increase its exposure to that non-U.S. currency and interest rates.
+The value of a Fund's swap positions would increase or decrease depending on the changes in value of the underlying rates, currency values, volatility or other indices or measures.
 Caps and floors have an effect similar to buying or writing options.
-Depending on how they are used, swap agreements and similar transactions may increase or decrease the overall volatility of a Fixed Income Fund's investments and its share price.
-A Fixed Income Fund's ability to engage in certain swap or similar transactions may be limited by tax considerations.
+Depending on how they are used, swap agreements and similar transactions may increase or decrease the overall volatility of a Fund's investments and its share price.
+A Fund's ability to engage in certain swap or similar transactions may be limited by tax considerations.

 Many OTC derivatives are complex and their valuation often requires subjective modeling and judgment, which increases the risk of mispricing or incorrect valuation.
-The pricing models used may not produce valuations that are consistent with the values a Fixed Income Fund realizes when it closes or sells an OTC derivative.
-Valuation risk is more pronounced when a Fixed Income Fund enters into OTC derivatives with specialized terms because the market value of those derivatives in some cases is determined in part by reference to similar derivatives with more standardized terms.
-Incorrect valuations may result in increased cash payment requirements to counterparties, undercollateralization and/or errors in calculation of the Fixed Income Fund's NAV.
-If a default occurs by the other party to such transaction, a Fixed Income Fund will have contractual remedies pursuant to the agreements related to the transaction, which may be limited by applicable law in the case of a counterparty's insolvency.
-Also, because swap transactions typically involve a contract between the two parties, such swap investments can be extremely illiquid, as it is uncertain as to whether another counterparty would wish to take assignment of the rights under the swap contract at a price acceptable to a Fixed Income Fund.
+The pricing models used may not produce valuations that are consistent with the values a Fund realizes when it closes or sells an OTC derivative.
+Valuation risk is more pronounced when a Fund enters into OTC derivatives with specialized terms because the market value of those derivatives in some cases is determined in part by reference to similar derivatives with more standardized terms.
+Incorrect valuations may result in increased cash payment requirements to counterparties, undercollateralization and/or errors in calculation of a Fund's NAV.
+If a default occurs by the other party to such transaction, a Fund will have contractual remedies pursuant to the agreements related to the transaction, which may be limited by applicable law in the case of a counterparty's insolvency.
+Also, because swap transactions typically involve a contract between the two parties, such swap investments can be extremely illiquid, as it is uncertain as to whether another counterparty would wish to take assignment of the rights under the swap contract at a price acceptable to a Fund.
 See "Liquidity Risk" and "Counterparty Risk" in the Prospectus and this SAI for more information.

-A Fixed Income Fund may also enter into options on swap agreements ("swaptions").
+A Fund may also enter into options on swap agreements ("swaptions").
 A swaption is a contract that gives a counterparty the right (but not the obligation) to enter into a new swap agreement or to shorten, extend, cancel or otherwise modify an existing swap agreement, at some designated future time on specified terms.
-A Fixed Income Fund may write (sell) and purchase put and call swaptions to the same extent it may make use of standard options on securities or other instruments.
-Swaptions are generally subject to the same risks involved in a Fixed Income Fund's use of OTC (non-exchange-traded) options.
+A Fund may write (sell) and purchase put and call swaptions to the same extent it may make use of standard options on securities or other instruments.
+Swaptions are generally subject to the same risks involved in a Fund's use of OTC (non-exchange-traded) options.